farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 In Charge, there are **12 actions** characters can do.

 When creating a character, you need to **distribute 7 action dots** among those 12 actions.
-At the start of a campaign, a single Action cannot have more than 2 action dots.
+At the start of a campaign, a single action cannot have more than 2 action dots.

 Those dots represent how good your character is at doing things.
 As the game progresses, you will gain additional dots that make your character more flexible.
 See [**Mechanics&nbsp;»&nbsp;Progression**](mechanics#progression).

 The 12 actions are grouped into 3 categories called `Attributes`.
 There is `Physique`, `Insight` and `Resolve`.
 For now let's look at the 12 different types of actions.

 ### The 12 Actions